Product structures in Floer theory for Lagrangian cobordisms: Introduction

-\end{teo} In the same setting as Remark \ref{cup}, Theorem \ref{teofoncteur} implies that the Ekholm-Seidel isomorphism is a ring morphism (see also \cite[Theorem 4]{EL}).
+\end{teo} In the same setting as part \textit{(2)} of Theorem \ref{teo_prod}, Theorem \ref{teofoncteur} implies that the Ekholm-Seidel isomorphism is a ring morphism: \begin{coro} Let $\Sigma$ be an exact Lagrangian filling of a Legendrian submanifold $\La\subset Y$, and denote $\ep_{\Sigma}$ the augmentation of $\Ac(\La)$ induced by $\Sigma$.
+Then the Ekholm-Seidel isomorphism

+is an isomorphism of non-unital rings. \end{coro} A related result appears in a paper of Ekholm and Lekili (see \cite[Theorem 53]{EL} and Remark \ref{remEL}).
 The product $\mfm_2$ is in fact part of an $A_\infty$-structure defined in Section \ref{infini}.
-There, we define maps $\{\mfm_d\}_{d\geq1}$ such that the $\mfm_1$ map is the differential $\partial_{-\infty}$.
-Then we prove the following: \begin{teo} The maps $\{\mfm_d\}_{d\geq1}$ are $A_\infty$-maps, they satisfy for all $d\geq 1$:
+There, we define maps $\{\mfm_k\}_{1\leq k\leq d}$ for any $(d+1)$-tuple of pairwise transverse Lagrangian cobordisms such that the $\mfm_1$ map is the differential $\partial_{-\infty}$.
+We refer the reader to Section \ref{infini} for the precise domains and codomains of the maps $\mfm_i$.
+These maps are defined on tensor products of Floer complexes between \textit{transverse} Lagrangians, and so in particular we do not have an $A_\infty$-algebra structure.
+Then we prove the following: \begin{teo} The maps $\{\mfm_k\}_{1\leq k\leq d}$ satisfy the $A_\infty$ equations, i.e. for all $1\leq k\leq d$: